-Reducing the inmate population means, in part, keeping more people out of correctional facilities, whether first-time offenders or reoffenders.
+Reducing the inmate population means, in part, keeping more people out of correctional facilities, whether firsttime offenders or reoffenders.
 With the rise of digital technologies and the cloud, authorities have at their disposal new ways to prevent criminal behaviour.
 Technology also gives judiciary sentencing options other than a traditional brick-and-mortar form of correction.

 A monitoring device worn by an inmate, or someone accused of a crime and awaiting trial, offers a number of benefits.
 Tracked electronically, non-violent offenders could serve their sentences in the community.
-Electronic tagging, combined with other available data, also improves the monitoring of parolees by parole officers.

-Using geospatial mapping, parole officers can get realtime data on the location of the offenders in their care, which can help parole officers intervene when necessary, keep offenders on the right track, and potentially prevent reoffending.
+Electronic tagging, combined with other available data, also improves the monitoring of parolees by parole officers. time data on the location of the offenders in their care, which can help parole officers intervene when necessary, keep offenders on the right track, and potentially prevent reoffending.
 Furthermore, electronic tagging helps identify which rehabilitation programmes are successful.
 If certain programmes show particularly high attendance, it could be an indicator (with other data) of the success of that programme.